 Uniform Law Source: Section 2A-525; Section 9-503.
 Revised.
 First appeared: 2-2518 (Feb.
 1994).
-Reporter's Notes:

 1. This section defines the right of a licensor to use judicial process to prevent further use of information after material breach by the licensee.
+The right accrues on breach, which in context would involve expiration of any contractual right to cure the faulty performance.
 The right stated here exists only to the extent that the remedy can be administered without undue damage to the information or property of the licensee due to commingling in the ordinary course of performance under the license.
 The remedy entails a combination of an injunction and destruction or return of tangible copies of the information.
 Self help issues are in the next section.
 A right to discontinue a continuous access license is covered in a different section.

-2. The section has been substantially modified based on discussion at the Drafting Committee meeting in Jaunary, 1996.
+2. The section has been substantially modified based on discussion at the Drafting Committee meeting in January, 1996.
 Most importantly, the section is specifically limited in application to licenses.
 The remedies discus here are inappropriate in cases where information is sold to a licensee unless a security interest is retained under Article 9.
 Additionally, this draft clarifies that the limitation on the remedy stemming from commingling deals with cases where commingling creates a situation in which copies of licensed information cannot be removed or disabled without damage to property or information.
 As noted in the prior draft, lost profits and the like are not property for this purpose although, if a licensor acts wrongfully, they may serve as an appropriate measure of damages.

-A right to prevent use is appropriate in a license because 3. the contract restricts use of the information.
+3. A right to prevent use is appropriate in a license because the contract restricts use of the information.
 The right to enforce this does not depend on there being a property interest in the subject matter, but that interest would augment the contractual right.
 In effect, the right to enforce a discontinuation of use also stems from contractual principles of specific performance.
 The restrictive license provisions carry with them the implication that a material breach ends the right to use as created by contract.
 Also, if there are intellectual property rights associated with the material, the remedies most often available in those property law areas give the licensor a right to retake and prevent continued use in the event of infringement.
 This draft limits the repossession right in two ways.
 First, the section only applies to licenses.
 Second, the rights cannot be implemented to the extent they would yield undue harm to property of the licensee.